 Also of interest is that Gate City has more people living here who work in computers and math than 95% of the places in the US.

-Gate City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Gate City doesn't have a public transportation system that people use for their commute.

-The education level of Gate City citizens is substantially higher than the typical US community, as 30.00% of adults in Gate City have at least a bachelor's degree.
+The overall education level of Gate City citizens is substantially higher than the typical US community, as 30.00% of adults in Gate City have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Gate City in 2022 was $31,324, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $125,296 for a family of four.
 However, Gate City contains both very wealthy and poor people as well.